CASFRI/CASFRI/documentation/specifications/README.md

 ### SITE_INDEX

-The **SITE_CLASS** attribute estimates site productivity for tree growth.
+The **SITE_INDEX** attribute estimates site productivity for tree growth.
 It is derived for all forested polygons based on leading species, height, and stand age based on a specified reference age.
 Site index is not available for most inventories across Canada, it is copied from the source data when available.

 | Values    | Description |
 | :-------- | :-------------- |